 STATEMENT CONTAINING SALIENT FEATURES OF THE FINANCIAL STATEMENT OF SUBSIDIARIES/ASSOCIATE COMPANIES/ JOINT VENTURES

-As required under Regulation 34 read with Schedule V of Securities Exchange Board ofIndia (Listing Obligations and Disclosure Requirements) Regulations 2015 (hereinafter called"the Listing Regulations") a separate report on Corporate Governance isenclosed as a part of this Annual Report duly certified by B S R & Co.
+As required under Regulation 34 read with Schedule V of Securities Exchange Board ofIndia (Listing Obligations Disclosure Requirements) Regulations 2015 (hereinafter called"the Listing Regulations") a separate report Corporate Governance is enclosedas a part of this Annual Report duly certified by B S R & Co.
 LLP CharteredAccountants the Auditors of the Company confirming the compliance of the conditions ofCorporate Governance.

 DECLARATIONS BY INDEPENDENT DIRECTORS

-b. that such accounting policies have been selected and applied consistently andjudgment and estimates have been made that are reasonable and prudent to give a true andfair view of the state of affairs of the Company as at 31st March 2020 and of the profitof the Company for the twelve months period ended on that date;
+b) that such accounting policies have been selected and applied consistently andjudgment and estimates have been made that are reasonable and prudent to give a true andfair view of the state of affairs of the Company as at 31st March 2021 and ofthe profit of the Company for the twelve months period ended on that date;

-e. that proper internal financial controls were in and that the financial control wereadequate and were operating effectively;
+e) that proper internal financial controls were in and that the financial control wereadequate and were operating effectively;

-f. that proper systems to ensure compliance with the provisions of all applicable laws werein place and were adequate and operating
+f) that proper systems to ensure compliance with provisions of all applicable laws werein place and were adequate and operating

 The Companys Internal Auditors have conducted periodic audits to providereasonable assurance that the Companys established policies and procedures have beenfollowed -relations/

 NOMINATION AND REMUNERATION POLICY